 This indicates the percent of residents that required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This datapoint measures the percentage of long-term care patients who maintained mobility.
-Many in the industry would argue that the ability to move around is important for patients physical and mental health.
+This datapoint is a measure of the percentage of long-term care patients who remained mobile levels.
+Some experts would argue that mobility is important for patients mental and physical health.

 Short-term Care: Rehospitalizations